It takes an Island!

 Advocacy & Emergency Help

-After a crisis, DoVE wants to provide pro bono legal options for those seeking protection.
+DoVE offers legal advocacy as well as a once monthly legal clinic.
 We offer assistance in obtaining orders of protection from King County, and have trained advocates to assist you.

 Survivor Support Group

-DoVE offers a weekly support group for survivors on the Island.
+DoVE offers two weekly groups for survivors (one for women and one for men) on the Island.
 The nature of island living is isolating and that is compounded for those in a domestic violence situation.
 Come and be a part of a group that understands.

 We need your help.
 Please see our paid and volunteer opportunities and let us know if you are interested in helping out.

 Make a Donation